VictorPiella/MMM-GoogleFit/README.md

 # MMM-GoogleFit
 A magic mirror module to grab google fit daily step count and daily weights.

-# This module is not maintained and will not recieve any support from me.

 ## What it Looks Like
 Normal Usage:<br>
 ![Normal use screenshot](https://raw.githubusercontent.com/amcolash/MMM-GoogleFit/master/screenshots/normal.png)